7amzaGH/UAV-SAR-Human-Detection-and-Geolocation/README.md

 ---

 ## 🌟 Project Overview
 This project was developed for the **CVaPR (Computer Vision and Pattern Recognition)** course.
-It addresses the critical need for automated victim localization in Search-and-Rescue (SAR) missions.
+It addresses the critical need for automated missing persons localization in Search-and-Rescue (SAR) missions.
 By combining **YOLOv8n** for computer vision and a **custom georeferencing algorithm**, the system can pinpoint a person's location on the globe using only a drone's camera and telemetry data.

 <p align="center">
   <img src="assets/demo.gif" width="800" alt="UAV Human Detection Demo">